This is an old-time muscadine jelly (or scuppernong) made without pectin.

 Tests for Jelling Point

-Temperature - Attach a candy thermometer to the pan and cook the jam to 220 F, or 8 degrees above the boiling point depending on altitude.
-For each 1000 feet of altitude above sea level, subtract 2 degrees F.
+- Temperature: Attach a candy thermometer to the pan and cook the jam to 220 F, or 8 degrees above the boiling point depending on altitude.
+For every 1000 feet of altitude above sea level, subtract 2 degrees F.

 |Nutritional Guidelines (per serving)|